 Here is my full review of Thule Urban Glide 2»

-18. Joolz Geo 2 2018/2019 – $999
+18. Joolz Geo 2 – $999

 The Joolz Geo2 is a luxury eco-friendly convertible stroller that turns from a single mode into a double.
 It comes with a matching bassinet so you can use it from birth.
-It can handle two bassinets, two car seats or two toddler seats.
-The unique feature of the Geo2 is when you add the second toddler seat it goes in place of the basket.
-So there will be no storage basket anymore.
+It can handle two bassinets, two car seats, or two toddler seats.

 Another difference is that the second seat is not the same as the main one, it’s more like a lounging seat because the legs of the child will be out.
 It does have a recline.
-While I do like the fact that the stroller stays the same length in the double mode, I personally would like to see a full size seat with more features and some storage place.
+While I do like the fact that the stroller stays the same length in the double mode, I personally would like to see a full-size seat with more features and some storage place.

 The main seat is positioned pretty high on the frame so you can use it as a high chair when out on the town.
 I love how stylish and modern it is.
-The aluminum frame and leather accents make it definitely stand out.
-This puppy is not cheap.
-It retails for around $999 and comes with a bassinet and a bumper bar.

 Pros: double mode, included bassinet, high reversible seat, deep 3-position recline, large canopy, adjustable handle-bar, built-in hooks, all-wheel suspension, large easy-to-access basket, easy fold, all-terrain wheels, travel system option, included bumper bar, auto lock.

-Cons: bulky fold, no adjustable foot rest, two-hand recline, small second seat, high price, limited accessories included.
+Cons: bulky fold, no adjustable footrest, two-hand recline, small second seat, high price, limited accessories included.

 Here is my full review of Joolz Geo 2»